KohaILS/koha-manual-zh-cn/source/patrons.rst

 |image446|

-Fines & charges
+Charges
 '''''''''''''''''''''''''''''''''''''''''

-The Fines & charges tab will show for all patrons, even those who don't owe anything.
+The Charges tab will only show in the patron accounts that have unpaid amounts or unused credits.

-If the patron does owe money to the library, the tab will show the total amount, without any details.
-To see the details, go to the :ref:`fines tabs <fines-label>`.
+The tab will show the total amount, without any details.
+To see the details, go to the :ref:`accounting tab <fines-label>`.

 |image1360|